Suriname: Paramaribo Climate Resilience and Flood Management Technical Assistance

 This component supported the Government during the first years of the investment implementation.
 The component also contributed to building government capacities to manage floods by supporting the capacity for modelling, forecasting, and pre-alerting the potential threats caused by floods.

 Partnerships and coordination

-The activities of the ACP-EU NDRR Project are consistent with and complementary to the objectives of other Disaster Risk Management projects and initiatives in Suriname, such as the Global Climate Change Alliance+ project implemented by UNDP.
+The activities of the project were consistent with and complementary to the objectives of other DRM projects and initiatives in Suriname, such as the Global Climate Change Alliance+ project implemented by UNDP.

 Window of Action